 The 12th Gen Core i5-1240P is extremely power efficient.
 Stead state power draw is 8w with running Home Assistant OS, Plex Server, a number of LXC containers, and an Ubuntu VM.
 8w is fantastic for such a powerful CPU.
 Of course running more CPU intensive workloads will push that power up.

 Proxmox VE 7.4 with the latest 6.2.x kernel runs fantastically on this mini-PC.
-I did have to use the nomodeset GRUB flag to boot into the Proxmox GUI installer.
-But after that no special configuration was needed to install and run Proxmox 7.4.
+I did have to use the nomodeset GRUB flag to boot into the Proxmox 7.4 GUI installer.
+However, Proxmox VE 8.0 has a new text based installer, so that bypassed the previous GUI issues.
+I’m running Proxmox VE 8.0 on this unit with no issues at all.

 The SEi 12 Pro has an A+E key mini PCIe slot, which is populated with an Intel WiFi card.
-I have a Google Coral TPU on order which should work nicely in that slot.
-Once that comes in I’ll post about my experience with PCIe passthrough.
+I pulled the WiFi card and installed the Google Coral PCIe TPU.
+It works great with a Frigate VM using PCIe passthrough.

 Beelink Mini S12 Pro Comparison